Notes on the data: Child and youth health

 Data includes only vaccinations administered to consumers whose residential address is located in Australia, including unknown postcodes, and excludes consumers who do not wish their details to be recorded on the HPV Register.

-Where there were fewer than ten participants or residents in an area, the data are not shown.
+Where there were between 1-9 participants or residents in an area, the data are not shown.

 Information held by the National HPV Vaccination Program Register is provided to the Register from immunisation providers.
 The accuracy of the information is dependent on the quality and timeliness of the data provided.
 Every effort is made to ensure that the information recorded on the Register is up to date and correct.